pwnfirstsearch/pwnfirstsearch.github.io/_posts/2023-02-19-pbctf2023-git-ls-api.md

 end
 ```

-We can't invoke the `apply` method directly, but examining the surrounding code we can instantiate an `ActiveSupport::CodeGenerator` and it's child `MethodSet` and invoke `execute` on the `CodeGenerator`:
+We can't invoke the `apply` method directly (as it requires three arguments), but examining the surrounding code we can instantiate an `ActiveSupport::CodeGenerator` and it's child `MethodSet` and invoke `execute` on the `CodeGenerator`:

 ```ruby
 def execute